Bandanna projects | crafts | Patriotic Projects | quilt patterns | Sewing

 bandana quilt

 I do wish I had thought a little bit more ahead when planning the colors of the quilt.
-It is double-sided, so I could have done the back side in different color bandanas that the quilt could be used for different occasions.
+It is double-sided, so I could have done the back side in different color bandanas so that the quilt could be used for other occasions.
 (Oh well, hindsight is always 20/20 right?)

-The photo below is the quilt after 7 years… Looks great doesn’t it?
+The photo below is the quilt after seven years… It still looks great, doesn’t it?

 how to make a bandana quilt